Ish2905/Lab5_SE_CS253/README.md

 In CI (Continuous Integration): I would set up a GitHub Actions workflow.
 This would run all the tools (Pylint, Flake8, Bandit) automatically every time someone pushes code to the repository.
 If any tool finds a high-severity issue, the build would fail, and it would block the bad code from being merged into the main branch.

-4. What tangible improvements did you observe in the code quality, readability, or potential robustness after applying the fixes?
+**4. What tangible improvements did you observe in the code quality, readability, or potential robustness after applying the fixes?**
-The code is so much better now.

 Robustness: This is the biggest win.
 The app won't crash anymore if I ask for an item that isn't in stock (from fixing getQty) or if the inventory.json file is missing (from fixing loadData).